CENTER FOR THE PROFESSIONAL EDUCATION OF TEACHERS

 • Create a plan for implementation, assessment, and evaluation of Invitations to Create in your classroom

-• Explore the possibilities of remix and multimodal response to texts
+• Explore the possibilities of remix as students unpack classic texts

 Picture

-• Discussion prompt: Each module will pose a reflection question, which you can respond to using the discussion board.
-We want to hear from each person in the discussion board at least one time, and want each person to respond to a minimum of 2 other posts.
-Discussions must be completed in order to earn CTLE credits.
+• Discussion*: Each module will pose a reflection question to respond to in the discussion board, where you can interact with other educators in the course.
+When posting on the discussion board, we want to hear from each person at least one time, and want each person to respond to a minimum of two other posts.

 Introduction to Invitations to Create